 Colonel Jackson was awarded the Medal of Honor for rescuing the three man team.
 The presentation was made by President Lyndon B. Johnson at the White House Jan.
 16, 1969.

-full citation from the Congressional Medal Of Honor Society website.
+See the full citation from the Congressional Medal Of Honor Society website.